jennadilullo8/ideabox-boilerplate/README.md

 - Build an application from scratch using HTML, CSS, and JavaScript
 - Properly communicate GitFlow with collaborators
-- Use media queries to respond to mobile layout
+- Use Media Queries to respond to mobile layout
-- Build a responsive client-side application with good user feedback
+- Build responsive client-side applications with good user feedback
-- Use a separate data model and a DOM model
+- Use a separate data model, such as a class, and a DOM model
+- Accessing elements from the DOM, by using `data-*` attributes
 - Create arrays to filter what is displayed
 - Refactor code to show only DRY and SRP code
-- Implement `localStorage` for the user
+- Implement `localStorage` by using the proper method
-* Utilize `data-*` attributes

 #### Wins: